 Featured image reproduced from our article by permission of the PCCP Owner Societies.

-This post was written by Evgeny Posenitskiy, who is currently pursuing his PhD at the Université Paul Sabatier in Toulouse.
+This post was written by Evgeny Posenitskiy, who was pursuing his PhD at the Université Paul Sabatier in Toulouse.